-2. Parishioners will only be able enter the Church through the main entrance of the Church, facing Walkers Road.
+2. Parishioners will only be able enter Saint Ignatius Church through the main entrance of the Church, facing Walkers Road.

-3. Parishioners must follow the directions of the Ushers when entering, sitting in the pews and exiting the Church/Loyola Hall.
+3. Parishioners must follow the directions of the Ushers when entering, sitting in the pews and exiting any Church or Loyola Hall.

 4. Please move to the middle of the pew if you are the first to sit in that row.
 This way, you will avoid others walking over or too close to you to get into the pew.